koushi/NyshakVault/World/People/PCs/Ny'shak.md

 The Phaerim awaken drawn by the Netherese.
 The island is found due to drained magic by the arcanists, Karsus, Shade and the leader of the order cut a deal to stay hidden.
 The order began focusing more and more on the larger playing field.
 Pulling the strings of fate if you will.
 Corruption sinks in, the Order of Shadow begins to take on a darker demeanor.

+The dance, and the connection.
+Ny'shak and Kai'sa fully manifest the Brands.

 Ny'shak and Kai'sa join the Echoes along with other members of the Eyes.

 hundreds of years pass ( go magic doping ) as The Echoes begin

 Ny'shak sent to kill Kai'sa but doesn't go through with it.
 Goes on the run with Kai'sa for years gathering allies to stop the Order.
 Reconnects with the Eyes.
 Base of operations moves to Opus one of the floating cities of Netheril.
 A war within the order begins.